Last Update: February 4, 2023.

 An adiabatic process is a process in which there is no heat transport to or from a system, resulting in Q = 0.
 In thermodynamics, an adiabatic process is a change that takes place inside a system.
 It is a result of energy getting the transmission to or from the system exclusively in the form of work; no heat transmission occurs.
 Gas is extremely close to becoming adiabatic when it rapidly expands or contracts.
 A good thermal insulator serves as a container for any process that takes place inside of it.

 The adiabatic process is a hypothetical process in which no heat transfers.
 The internal interaction energy is equal to the work done.
 If an adiabatic process is repeatable, there is no change in entropy; otherwise, there is a rise in entropy or degree of disorder.
 Adiabatic mechanisms are unable to reduce entropy.

-Introduction to Adiabatic process:
+2. Introduction to the Adiabatic process:

 A thermodynamic system in which the matter changes as a result of changes in Pressure, Volume, and Temperature (P, V, T), without the thermodynamic system or its circumstances transmitting heat or mass.

 An adiabatic process is defined as any process in which the system neither gains nor loses heat.
 With Q=0, the first law of thermodynamics demonstrates that every internal energy change takes the form of work.
 As a result, the heat engine process constraints, result in an adiabatic situation.

 A useful “adiabatic approximation” is possible when certain chemical and physical processes move too quickly for energy to enter or exit the system as heat.
 By making the assumption that combustion doesn’t lose any heat to its surroundings, the adiabatic flame temperature, for instance, approximates the maximum bound of flame temperature using this method.